splunk/public-o11y-docs/sp-oncall/spoc-integrations/manage-victorops-using-terraform.rst

 **HashiCorp Terraform**
 -----------------------

-`HashiCorp’s Terraform <https://terraform.io>`__ has emerged as a powerful tool for managing infrastructure as code.
-Teams can fully describe an application’s infrastructure needs such as physical machines, VMs, containers and more using configuration files.
+`HashiCorp's Terraform <https://terraform.io>`__ has emerged as a powerful tool for managing infrastructure as code.
+Teams can fully describe an application's infrastructure needs such as physical machines, VMs, containers and more using configuration files.
 This allows the application infrastructure to be version controlled, reducing human errors during deployments.